MS-GPS-Hackathons/MS-Identity-For-Apps-Hackathon/Student/Challenge_D1_04.md

 - Demonstrate that you can login to your web application you recently deployed with ExternalUserA account (user exists in “ExternalTenant”) invited in your home directory.
 - Briefly explain what are “B2B Collaboration”, “B2B direct connect” and “Azure AD B2C” capabilities

+## Tips

+When you invite guest users, an email invitation is sent.
+The invitation includes a link to redeem access.
+The invitation email is just one of the ways guests can redeem access.
+As an alternative, you can accept the invitation via a direct link.
+In this challenge you don't need the email invitation to redeem access, because the user created in previous challenge does not have mail box.
+When user navigates to the application, the user is redirected to the login page with the direct link to consent and redeem access.

 ## Learning Resources

 [Quickstart - Access & create new tenant - Azure AD - Microsoft Entra | Microsoft Docs](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-access-create-new-tenant)